 Trauma Disorder

-Trauma disorders are specific mental health conditions that arise from traumatic experiences, although not all traumas result in such conditions.
-It's important to recognize that the perception of trauma is subjective, as it depends on personal backgrounds and experiences.
-However, certain traumas, such as violence, neglect, abuse, loss of a loved one, witnessing abuse or violence, torture, accidents, and natural disasters, have been found to be directly linked to the development of mental health conditions.
+Trauma disorders are specific mental health conditions that arise from traumatic experiences, although not all traumas result in such situations.
+It's important to recognise that the perception of trauma is subjective, as it depends on personal backgrounds and experiences.
+However, certain traumas, such as violence, neglect, abuse, loss of a loved one, witnessing abuse or violence, torture, accidents, and natural disasters, are directly linked to the development of mental health conditions.
 Traumatic experiences can affect individuals of all ages, and the severity of their impact varies.

 Book Therapy